unbelievableflavour/Cotton/README.md

 ## Different player types

-By defaul the application will use grid mode just like Pulp.
+By default the application will use grid mode just like Pulp.
 BUT this framework also supports some other play types!
 Do know that these are still in WIP and will require a little more tinkering to get right.
 But the base is there.

 ```lua
 playerType = "grid" -- options: grid, topdown, platformer